SITS - Secure login Terminal Server

 The security administrator can easily configure which applications, IT systems and websites a particular user and/or role should have.

 If you want, you can assign users to different specific privileges.
 However, it's both easier and more logical to use roles to assign users different privileges.
 When a new user is added to the system, the user connects to a pre-configured role, thus acquiring the privileges that he/she has.

 SITS offers the organization several advantages, including:

 - A secure and cost-effective IT processing.
 Using SITS and a Terminal Server environment is a very good way to reduce costs while increasing both operational and IT security at the same time.

 - A scalable and flexible security solution that is easily integrated into both large and small terminal server and application server installations.

 - Stronger login security.
-SITS replaces traditional password logins with strong authentication based on PKI functionality and X.509 certificate-based security, i.e. the risk that the organisation's users choose weak passwords that is easy to gueas are eliminated.
+SITS replaces traditional password logins with strong authentication based on PKI functionality and X.509 certificate-based security, i.e. the risk that the organization's users choose weak passwords which are easy to guess is eliminated.

 - Work saftely from a remote location.
 The users can log in to the company's network with strong authentication (2FA) and access their desktops and their applications safely from any location (the only requirement is that there is an Internet connection).

 - Higher security.
 All data is stored and processed solely in the server environment and all communication between client and server is encrypted, unlike a traditional terminal server solution, i.e there are no data availbale in the client at risk of exposure.